sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-875	Koko Eating Bananas    		53.0%	Medium
+given N piles of banana, You have H hour time, each hour you take 1 pile and eat at most K bananas. return the min K so that he can eat all. binary search conversion.
+->>

 <<-911	Online Election    		51.0%	Medium
 ith vote gives the time and person of voting. query: giving the time, return the winner. using a map get the winner at ith time and then use binary search.